 We’re going to turn to, probably, the most classic portion, most well-known portion of Scripture in all the world.
-I’ve been involved in four funerals in the last four weeks and three of the four funerals read this Psalm, the 23rd Psalm.

 But before we look at it, please do me one favor, okay?
 Don’t get into that, “Oh, isn’t it beautiful?
 What nice poetry.
 Doesn’t it have a cute message?”
 It’s one of those things that is so familiar, if you’re not careful, you’ll just kind of nod your head and say, “Oh, yes, the Lord is my shepherd.”
 He’s your shepherd but what’s it mean?
 And what’s it really mean for Him to show up when you go through the most difficult time, when you need Him the most?